-We wish to extend special thanks to Rachael Johnson in the Tulsa County Treasurer's Office and Robert E. Hyer, Jr. for their help in preparing the Investment Section of this report.
-We also wish to extend special thanks to Traci Scullawl, Retirement Payroll Director/Acting Secretary, TCERS for preparing this CAFR.
+We wish to extend special thanks to Rachael Johnson in the Tulsa County Treasurer's Office for her help in preparing the Investment Section of this report.
+We also wish to extend special thanks to Traci Scullawl, Director of Administration and Support, Tulsa County Clerk's office for preparing this CAFR.